-7. QUORUM - All meetings of the Board and its Committees and Sub Committees

-The quorum of a meeting will be at least one third of the whole number of members and shall, in any event, be not less than three members and include one local authority member, one member appointed by the Secretary of State and one parish member.
-During any meeting, if the Chairman counts the number of members present and declares there is not a quorum present, then the meeting will adjourn immediately.
+7. QUORUM - All meetings of the Board and its Committees and Sub Committees the Chairman counts the number of members present and declares there is not a quorum present, then the meeting will adjourn immediately.
 Remaining business will be considered at a time and date fixed by the Chairman.
 If s/he does not fix a date, the remaining business will be considered at the next scheduled meeting.